Getting Here

 BY PLANE

-Perhaps the most care-free, but not necessarily the quickest way to travel to Normanton and Normanton is by plane.
+Perhaps the most care-free, and usually the quickest way to travel to Normanton and the Gulf is by plane.

-Regional Express Airlines (REX) offers flights connecting Normanton to major airports, however, expect a mail-run style service with a number of stops along the way.
+Regional Express Airlines (REX) offers flights connecting Normanton to major airports including Cairns and Mt Isa, however, expect a mail-run style service with a number of stops along the way if travelling through.
+Currently flights are operating Monday to Friday.
+Direct flights between Cairns and Normanton take approximately 90 minutes.